 What is it that we eat and drink?

-To get started with the topic food and climate, we all had to document, what we ate and drank.
-We had to upload some pictures of our food.
-Our project-team made a gallery with all Junk Food, which were eaten by the students:
+To get started with the topic food and climate, we all (i.e. all participants from Switzerland, Belgium, India) had to document, what we ate and drank using a “food app” (How to use the food app, Sway presentation).
+We had to upload some pictures of our food, too.
+So our project-team made a gallery with all Junk Food, which were eaten by the students:

 Link to main page: “Food and Climate – a crosscultural collaboration project”.